 How Much Chaos Comes with PWA Adoption?

-- Second Objective – A blended Recommendation Road Map to facilitate collaboration among the Strategist role and the ID/DEV teams for finalizing detailed design parameters.
+- Second Objective – A blended Recommendation Solution Road Map to facilitate collaboration among the Strategist role and the ID/DEV teams for finalizing detailed design parameters.
 These parameters are further defined by targeted, task-centric and role-specific assessment based upon PWA findings.
-The PWA promotes 7-Right Things (See Figure 3 below) that inform intentional design guidelines while preserving compatibility with existing agile design methodologies like:
+The PWA promotes integration of 7-Right Things (See Figure 3 below) that inform intentional design guidelines while preserving compatibility with existing agile design methodologies like:

 - ApplySynergy’s 5 Moments of Need